Frequently Asked Questions

 Federal government loans are available to qualified graduate students.
 Amounts are determined by the individual’s economic situation and cost of education.
 USD’s Financial Aid Counselor works with each student to expedite the process.
 Undergraduate loans are also available through alternative loan programs.
 Financial Aid information.

 I don’t have any legal experience.
 Will that be a disadvantage?

 People from a variety of backgrounds enter the paralegal profession.
 The USD internship program provides practical training and allows students to gain legal experience.
 Employment workshops and individual appointments help you tailor your resume to the type of job you want and guide you through your job search.

-Employment of paralegals and legal assistants is projected to grow 28 percent between 2008 and 2018, much faster than the average for all occupations.
+Employment of paralegals and legal assistants is projected to grow 17 percent between 2012 and 2022, faster than the average for all occupations.
 Employers are trying to reduce costs and increase the availability and efficiency of legal services by hiring paralegals to perform tasks once done by lawyers.
 Paralegals are performing a wider variety of duties, making them more useful to businesses.